railsuser2014/openobject-doc-book-en/source/book/3/3_7/company_financial_analysis.rst

 Management Indicators
 ---------------------

-.. tip::   **Terminology**  *Financial Indicators*
+.. note:: Financial Indicators

 	Indicators, sometimes called financial ratios, are tools for analyzing a company's finances.
 	They enable you to compare two accounts or sets of accounts from the balance sheet or the profit and loss account, in the form of a ratio.
 	They also let you measure the financial health of a company and make comparisons from one year to the next or against those of other companies.

 To define accounting indicators in Open ERP you should install the module \ ``account_report``\  .
 When installing the module the usual financial indicators are registered in Open ERP.